March 11, 2016

 Background

-Some decades ago, Hachisu and collaborators (Hachisu et al 1978) and a bit later Lynden-Bell and Eggleton (1980) proposed to use transport process in a self-gravitating, conducting gas sphere as a way to mimic two-body stellar relaxation.
-This turned out to be an excellent way of modelling dense stellar clusters, and in this site we will briefly introduce the very basics of the subject, and a code that uses the approximation.
+Several decades ago, Hachisu and collaborators (Hachisu et al. 1978) followed by Lynden-Bell and Eggleton (1980) proposed using transport processes in a self-gravitating, conducting gas sphere to simulate two-body stellar relaxation.
+This proved remarkably effective for modelling dense stellar clusters, and this site introduces the fundamentals alongside an implementation of this approximation.

 Pau_Cluster

-Pau Amaro-Seoane, with Marc Freitag and Rainer Spurzem added to the model an accreting, central massive black hole to study its growth due to star accretion at its tidal radius.
-They also addressed the feedback of this process on to the core collapse as well as the post-collapse evolution of the surrounding stellar cluster (Amaro-Seoane et al 2004).
+Pau Amaro-Seoane, working with Marc Freitag and Rainer Spurzem, extended the model to include a central accreting massive black hole, studying its growth through stellar accretion at the tidal radius and the feedback effects on core collapse and post-collapse cluster evolution (Amaro-Seoane et al. 2004).

-In this approach, we emulate spherically symmetric systems as a continuum; relaxation is treated as a diffusive process in phase space using the Fokker-Planck (FP) equation.
-We employ the local approximation to simplify the FP equation by neglecting the diffusion in position.
-The idea behind this is that an encounter takes place in a volume that is much smaller than the dimensions of the whole system.
-We model energy transfer by a local heat flux equation with an appropriately tailored conductivity.
+This approach treats spherically symmetric systems as continua, modelling relaxation as a diffusive process in phase space via the Fokker-Planck (FP) equation.
+The local approximation simplifies the FP equation by neglecting positional diffusion – justified as encounters occur in volumes much smaller than the system’s overall dimensions.
+Energy transfer follows a local heat flux equation with carefully tailored conductivity.

-The basis of the equations of the model is the FP equation which describes the time evolution of the probability density function.
-Using spherical polar coordinates, the Boltzmann equation takes the form:
+The model’s foundation is the FP equation describing the time evolution of the probability density function.
+In spherical coordinates, the Boltzmann equation becomes:

 \frac{\partial f}{\partial t} + v_{\rm{r}} \frac{\partial f}{\partial r} + \dot{v}_{\rm{r}} \frac{\partial f}{\partial v_{\rm{r}}} + \dot{v}_{\rm{\phi}} \frac{\partial f}{\partial v_{\rm{\phi}}} + \dot{v}_{\rm{\theta}} \frac{\partial f}{\partial v_{\rm{\theta}}} = \left(\frac{\delta f}{\delta t}\right)_{FP}